lunal-dev/kettle/README.md

-# Attestable Builds - Phase 1 POC
+# Attestable Builds

-**Cryptographic verification of build inputs for Rust projects**
+**Cryptographic verification of build inputs and TEE-attested build execution**

-This tool implements Phase 1 of attestable builds:

-- **Phase 1**: Establishing verifiable provenance for all build inputs

-## Overview

-Unlike reproducible builds which require bit-for-bit identical outputs, attestable builds shift the question from:
+Attestable builds provide cryptographic proof that a binary was built from specific sources using specific dependencies and toolchain, executed in a trusted environment.
+Unlike reproducible builds, which require bit-for-bit identical outputs, attestable builds shift the question from:

 - ❌ "Does this binary have hash X?"